Well back in the late 90’s Scuba diving was my thing.

 A suction socket on Prosthesis is sufficient in everyday life but for sporting activity and on a hot day, air expands and the stump gets sweaty.

-I shared a bacon roll with my four-ball partners and made my excuses so as to collect my golf bag and get a buggy.
+I shared a bacon roll with my four-ball partners and made excuses to collect my golf bag and get a buggy.

 Thrupp off went my leg… charming the lady member of the four-ball exclaimed, my face reddened.